Adammm-l/Ihiyo-Game/poster.md

 or view it embedded below:

 <iframe src="/assets/files/ihiyo-poster.pdf" width="100%" height="600px">
   This browser does not support PDFs.
-Please download it here:
+Please download the PDF here:
   <a href="/assets/files/ihiyo-poster.pdf">Download Poster</a>.
 </iframe>